The outsized, shifting power of the Swiss Senate

 In view of next year’s parliamentary elections, everyone talks about the significance of the House of Representatives.
-But the most important political ballot will not take place in this first chamber of the Swiss Parliament – the Senate will decide the outcome of the elections.
+But the most important political ballot will not take place in this first chamber of the Swiss parliament – the Senate will decide the outcome of the elections.

-With a mere 46 seats, the Senate is the Swiss Parliament’s second chamber, reserving two seats for every canton and one for every half-canton.
+With a mere 46 seats, the senate is the Swiss parliament’s second chamber, reserving two seats for every canton and one for every half-canton.
 Yet despite its small size, the outcome of the 2019 elections will be especially significant – even decisive – in this institution.

 Why?
 Firstly, some 14 senators have either decided to step down in 2019 or are seriously thinking about it.
-In addition, if one or two members of the Senate are voted into the Federal Council in the upcoming elections on December 5, they will also have to be replaced at the beginning of 2019.
+In addition, the senator who was elected to the cabinet on December 5 will also have to be replaced at the beginning of 2019.

-Adding this all up, one third of the Senate may have to be newly elected, a new record since the turn of the millennium.
+Adding this all up, one third of the senate may have to be newly elected, a new record since the turn of the millennium.
 And, now more than ever, such a scenario would be an opportunity for the second chamber to reach a turning point.

 Mutation of the left